usdot-jpo-codehub/codehub-standalone_repository-list-generator/README.md

 # Usage
 ## Business logic rules & info:
-   - It is expected that each repo will have one of each of:
+   - It is expected that each repository will have one of each of:
      - name
        - Example: ```codehub-standalone_repository-list-generator```
      - url
        - Example: ```https://github.com/usdot-jpo-codehub/codehub-standalone_repository-list-generator```
      - description (there currently is no limit, but it is recommended to stay under 1000 characters).
        - Example: ```This canary function is an early warning system that reports corrupt data.
 It listens to an SQS queue for notifications about new files in Amazon Web Services (AWS) Simple Storage Service (S3), and then validate that it meets certain field constraints.```
-       -
      - org (the GitHub organization, abbreviated using ```org```)
        - Example: ```usdot-jpo-codehub```
      - category (only 1 category per repository is currently supported)
        - Example: ```Public Transportation```
-   - The list of repos is sorted alphabetically when the json is created.
+   - The list of repositories is sorted alphabetically when the json is created.

 ## To add/remove/edit a repository to/in the list: